torte71/tmteststuff/backup.md

 - Reliable network connection (the backup will stop uncompleted when network connection drops too early)

 ### Prepare the USB pen drive
-- Format an USB pen drive with "exFAT"\
+- Format an USB pen drive with "exFAT"
-  (do NOT use FAT32, it doesn't support the large file;\
+  - Do NOT use FAT32, it doesn't support the large files
-  do NOT use NTFS, as its implementation is very slow)
+  - Do NOT use NTFS, as its implementation is very slow
 - Create an empty directory on that drive called "mksbackup"\
   (this is required to identify the correct drive).

 ### Download "plink.exe" from the "putty" suite
 - Download location: <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>
-- (if unsure, use the 32bit x86 version.
-If it doesn't start, use the 64bit x86 version)
+  - If unsure, use the 32bit x86 version.
+  - If the 32bit x86 version can't be executed, use the 64bit x86 version.

 ### Create following file in the same directory as plink.exe
 - Call it e.g. "mksbackup.cmd"